TPPIDev/TPPIBot/README.md

 The bot for the #PlayTPPI IRC channel, currently heavily WIP

-Relies on PircBot, download it at http://www.jibble.org/pircbot.php
+Relies on maven dependencies, pom.xml contains these.